Savelor/SQLAIRefactor/docs/Cursors.md

 Slow performance: For large result sets, performance degrades dramatically compared to set-based You can often refactor cursor-based code by rewriting it without explicitly defining a cursor, relying instead on standard T-SQL constructs.
 Below are some common approaches.

-**Set-Based Queries:** This approach is typically valid when the cursor is simple, meaning that it only reads rows from a query result, it performs operations that can be expressed as aggregations, joins, or window functions, it does not depend on row-by-row side effects and the logic for one row does not depend on the state of previous iterations.
+**📝 Set-Based Queries:** This approach is typically valid when the cursor is simple, meaning that it only reads rows from a query result, it performs operations that can be expressed as aggregations, joins, or window functions, it does not depend on row-by-row side effects and the logic for one row does not depend on the state of previous iterations.

 ```sql
 DECLARE @CustomerID INT, @OrderDate DATE, @TotalDue MONEY, @PrevCustomerID INT = NULL, @RunningTotal MONEY = 0;
 DECLARE @Results TABLE ( CustomerID INT, OrderDate DATE, TotalDue MONEY, RunningTotal MONEY);
 DECLARE order_cursor CURSOR FOR
     SELECT CustomerID, OrderDate, SubTotal AS TotalDue
     FROM Sales.SalesOrderHeader